leonelgalan/site/_posts/2020-02-26-rubocops-auto-gen-config.md

 {% twitter https://twitter.com/BrandonMathis/status/1232371983234600960 %}

-A friend the above recently and he's right; I’ve spent countless hours debating: single vs. double quotes and spaces vs. tabs.
+A friend tweeted the above recently and he's right; I’ve spent countless hours debating: single vs. double quotes and spaces vs. tabs.
 But it really doesn’t matter, let’s write the code however we like and have a tool like Rubocop enforce the guidelines we’ve agreed beforehand.

 I’ve been out of consulting for almost 5 years now, so I don’t get to start new Rails apps every couple of months.
 I created one today, to follow along a graphql tutorial (future blog post, maybe?) and stumble upon a feature from Rubocop I didn’t know: auto generate configuration.
 Let’s explore it together!